Litecms/Testimonial/readme.md

-This is a Laravel 5 package that provides testimonial management facility for lavalite framework.
+This is a Litecms  package that provides testimonial management facility for lavalite framework.

 ## Installation